xz76/R21/README.md

 The main functions are `patp()` and `patp_test()`.
 Both functions are beta version.

 ### Dependencies
-The functions require the R packages `mstate` and `Rfast` to be installed and loaded.
+The functions require the R packages `mstate` and `Rfast` to be installed.

 ### Input data
-The input data need to be a dataframe in `mstate` format.
+The input data need to be a dataframe in long format.
+The dataframe structure needs to be as required in the `mstate` package.
 For more details see [mstate](https://www.jstatsoft.org/article/view/v038i07).

 ### Description of `patp()`